malept/pyoath-toolkit/README.rst

 Python bindings for OATH Toolkit
 ================================

-This module is a set of pure Python bindings for the `OATH Toolkit`_ library.
+This module is a set of Python bindings for the `OATH Toolkit`_ library.
 Please note that it is *OATH* (open authentication, e.g., one-time passwords) and not *OAUTH* (an open standard for authorization).